Mars2004/phpusersystem/README.md

 Threre is also a REST Api Service with these end points (host and port migth be different):
 - [http://localhost:8000/api/users/list](http://localhost:8000/api/users/list) - to get list of all registered users in database.
 - [http://localhost:8000/api/users/add](http://localhost:8000/api/users/add) - to create new user.
 This is PUT method, consider using Postman or some other tool to execute it (it won't work in a browser).

+## Possible Improvements
+- Column "Rights" of database table "User" looks like user role -> new table "User Roles" and each user can have one or more roles.
+- "Add User Form" should call PUT method of REST Api at [http://localhost:8000/api/users/add](http://localhost:8000/api/users/add).